-In his first year as head coach Dorato's team won an EITA co-championship, and set the team's record for most wins in a season at 19.
+In his first year as head coach, Dorato's team won an Eastern Intercollegiate Tennis Association (EITA) co-championship and set the team's record for most wins in a season at 19.
 It was Yale's first EITA title since 1967.
-His 2001 team tied the school record for most wins with an identical 19-5 record.
-Dorato led his 2002 team to its first ECAC Team Championship final since 1977.
-In 7 of his 23 years at the helm Dorato has taken his #1 player to the NCAA Championship.
-In 2002 his top doubles duo also qualified for the NCAA Championships.
-In 2001 Steve Berke became the first and only unranked male player in history to reach the NCAA quarterfinals.
-Jonathan Beardsley '99 stunned the ninth seed in the opening round of the NCAA tournament in 1998.
+His 2001 team tied the school record for most wins with another 19-win campaign, while his 2002 team got to Yale's first ECAC Team Championship final since 1977.

-Alex Dorato was awarded the 2011 USTA New England Joseph Deitz Bowl (Tennis Professional who has done the most for tennis in New England), 2009 & 2010 USTA/ITA Campus & Community Outreach Award/New England Section, 2005 U.S.P.T.A.
-New England Western Pro of the Year, the 2001 Wilson/ITA Region I Coach of the Year, and the 2001 Jack Barnaby College Coach of the Year by the U.S.P.T.A.
-New England Division.
+Dorato earned the 2011 USTA New England Joseph Deitz Bowl (given to the Tennis Professional who has done the most for tennis in New England), the 2009 and 2010 USTA/ITA Campus & Community Outreach Award/New England Section, the 2005 U.S.P.T.A.
+New England Western Pro of the Year, the 2001 Wilson/ITA Region I Coach of the Year and the 2001 U.S.P.T.A.
+New England Jack Barnaby College Coach of the Year.